AlexcapFF/MSc-Data-Science-AUEB/03. Numerical Optimization and Large Scale Linear Algebra/README.md

 # Numerical Optimization and Large Scale Linear Algebra (3rd Trimester)
-*This branch holds the three assingments for the NOaLSLA course*
+*This folder holds the three assingments for the NOaLSLA course*

 The scope of this course was to expose us to numerical optimization methods.